Composition, form of production and packaging

 Excipients: hydroxypropyl cellulose LF, microcrystalline cellulose 102, sodium starch glycolate, crospovidone, sodium croscarmellose, silicon dioxide colloid, magnesium stearate, hydroxypropylmethylcellulose 15 CPS, talc purified, titanium dioxide, triacetin.

-- blisters (1) - packs of cardboard.
+5 pieces. - blisters (1) - packs of cardboard.

-- blisters (1) - packs of cardboard.
+10 pieces. - blisters (1) - packs of cardboard.

 Tablets covered with a coat of white or almost white, capsular, with a risk on one side.